Eseath/sypexgeo/readme.md

 php artisan vendor:publish --provider="Eseath\SxGeo\SxGeoServiceProvider"
 ```

-By default in config specified URL to the database of cities.
+By default, in config specified URL to the database of cities.
 If you want the database of countries, change url:

 ```
 ...